OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/workflow/workflow.md

 dialogs for software.

 Issues should be entered for the appropriate repository.
-For example, applications typically have a main code repository and may also may also have related repositories such as for libraries, documentation, and tests.
+For example, applications typically have a main code repository and may also have related repositories such as for libraries, documentation, and tests.
 If the issue is specific to a repository, the issue can be entered for that repository.
 However, it may be easiest in most cases to enter the issue on the application's main repository and